besdar/google-photos-exif/README.md

 ## Structure of Google Takeout export

-At the time of writing (October 2020), Google Takeout provides you with one or more zip files, structured in a way that is fairly unintuitive and tricky to make use of directly.
+At the time of writing (October 2020), Google Takeout provides you with one or more zip files, structured in a way that is fairly unintuitive and tricky to use of directly.

-Extracting the zip, you might find something similar to this:
+Extracting the zip, you might find something similar to this (It's OK if your folder structure looks different):

 ```
 Extracted Takeout Zip